leiyangleon/FSH/isce_preprocessing.md

     	...
     # NEW COMMANDS added by YL --end

+***Note: there is only 1 command line involved for the actual processing using ISCE's insarApp or stripmapApp after the above preparation, which is done once and for all.***

 ---------------------------------------------------------------------------------------------------

-## Steps 2 and 3, if using ROI_PAC:
+## 2.1.3 Crop the image margin of ROI_PAC/ISCE output (Step II)
+## 2.1.4 Geocode the ROI_PAC/ISCE output (Step III)

+If using ISCE, these steps had already been incorporated in the workflow of Step I.

-In step 2 and step 3, for ROI_PAC-processed results, run the following command line:
+While using ROI_PAC, the image margin of the ROI_PAC-processed results can be cropped by running the following command line:

-	python directory_of_scripts/CROP_ROIPAC.py dirname date1 date2
+	python CROP_ROIPAC.py dirname date1 date2

 	dirname	-	the directory where the ROI_PAC amp/cor files are located date1	-	date for 1st SAR acquisition
 	date2	-	date for 2nd SAR acquisition

-for cropping the image margin and refer to online ROI_PAC guidance for the geocoding command "geocode.pl" (not included here).
+and refer to online ROI_PAC guidance for the geocoding command "geocode.pl" (not included here).

-## Steps 2 and 3, if using ISCE: these steps had already been incorporated in the workflow.

 ***Note: the amount of margin to be cropped are hardcoded based on the ALOS SAR image dimension, and needs to be adjusted for ALOS-2 and the future NISAR image.***